 You thought you were covered by your employer’s policy but that policy may provide for you only up to a point.
 That’s because the employer’s policy is out to protect the employer first.
 You, unfortunately, come in a distant second.

-So while a nurse or nurse practitioner typically has professional liability coverage through a hospital, medical center or physician’s group, they should also have their own individual policies in place.
+So while a nurse typically has professional liability coverage through a hospital, medical center or physician’s group, they should also have their own individual policies in place.
 For one, business structures change.
 Practices could merge or go out of business entirely, canceling out professional liability coverage for its employees and leaving you in the lurch.

 In addition, a healthcare organization could also sue its nurses following a malpractice suit for which the practice has been found legally responsible.
 Such an organization would need to cover its own interests and could end up suing the named nurses to protect their financial backs.